-With all of us becoming avid learners largely due to the rise of coursera and its likes, and the plethora of life choices we have now, it is supremely important for us to separate the Rubik’s cubes from the ZNMD’s.
+With all of us becoming avid learners largely due to the rise of Online courses and its likes, and the plethora of life choices we have now, it is supremely important for us to separate the Rubik’s cubes from the ZNMD’s.

 You learn/do some things because of this erroneous belief that you’ll enjoy it, while what you really enjoy is the idea of other people being fascinated by it.
 There’s a huge difference, what Paul Graham calls “fossilized inspiration.”

-The things I have mostly enjoyed have been the ZNMD’s – the times when I have written/learnt/read something because its ordinariness truly fascinated no one other than me: writing a poem, reading children’s books or drawing cartoons.
+The things I have most enjoyed have been the ZNMD’s – the times when I have written/ learned/read something because its ordinariness truly fascinated no one other than me: writing a poem, reading children’s books or drawing cartoons.